numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Matrices give us a way to describe these transformations, where columns represend those coordinates
     - Matrix vector multiplication is a way to compute what that transformation does to a given vector
     - Every time we see a Matrix we can interpret it as a certain transformation of space
-    - In notation: if a vector v = x·î + y·ĵ, then after transformation: v' = x·î' + y·ĵ'
+    - In standard notation: if a vector v = x·i + y·ĵ, then after transformation: v' = x·î' + y·ĵ'

 ---